-- be in writing, giving enough information to enable the requested documents to be identified - include an address at which you can be contacted in Australia - indicate the type of access being sought eg. inspection of a document or a copy of the document - be accompanied by the appropriate application fee.
+- be in writing, giving enough information to enable the requested documents to be identified, - include an address and telephone number at which you can be contacted in Australia, - indicate the type of access being sought eg. inspection of a document or a copy of the document, and - be accompanied by the appropriate application fee.

-Processing charges may also apply.
-There are provisions in the Act for all fees to be waived for concession card holders or if financial hardship can be demonstrated to the satisfaction of the University.
+Processing fees may also apply.
+There are provisions in the Act for all fees to be waived in the event of hardship.

-Assistance with any of these matters can also be obtained by contacting the FOI Officer from 9.00am to 5.00pm on weekdays at:
+Assistance with any of these matters can be obtained by contacting the FOI Officer from 9.00am to 5.00pm on weekdays at:

-Freedom of Information Officer Legal and Risk Branch University of Adelaide SA 5005
+Freedom of Information Officer Corporate Information Level 6 Wills Building University of Adelaide SA 5005